Eladahan20/moveo-project/README.md

 2. MongoDB atlas and mongoose
 3. EJS to render views
 4. highlight.js
-5. ws - Websocket
+5. socket.io - Websocket

 Warning 1
 Mentor and student should enter the same code block.
+Mentor first and student right after.
 Websocket is not distinguishing between codes.

 Warning 2
 Smiley is ugly, i built it myself. sorry.